-What is a tsunami, and what causes tsunamis?
+What is a tsunami?
+What causes a tsunami?

 Tsunami waves slow down and pile up higher as they approach land.
-Both the 2004 Indian Ocean tsunami and the 2011 Japan tsunami were more than 100 ft. tall when they reached shore.
+Both the 2004 Indian Ocean tsunami and the 2011 Japan tsunami were more than 100 feet tall when they reached the shore.

 Is a tsunami the same as a tidal wave?

 Tsunamis and tidal waves are both sea waves, but they have different causes and characteristics.
-A tidal wave is a shallow water wave caused by the gravitational effects of the sun and moon on the earth.
-A tsunami is not influenced by the tides and may reach great heights as it comes thundering into shore.
+A tidal wave is a shallow water wave caused by the gravitational effects of the sun and moon on the Earth.
+A tsunami is not influenced by the tides and may reach great heights as it comes thundering onto shore.